weninthelab/wenlog/content/about/_index.md

 +++

 I'm Tong Nguyen Quoc Anh — or just Wen.
-A curious student into tech.
+A curious student into computer science.

 ---